Cluster scattering diagrams and theta functions for reciprocal generalized cluster algebras: Introduction

 We begin, in Section \ref{sec:background}, by providing background that compares and contrasts the cases of ordinary and generalized cluster algebras.
 This section concludes with an in-depth description of cluster varieties, cluster scattering diagrams, and theta functions for the case of ordinary cluster algebras.

 In Section \ref{sec:genScatDiag}, the definitions of generalized cluster varieties and generalized cluster scattering diagrams are given, with an emphasis on the changes that need to be made to extend to the setting of generalized cluster algebras.
 These definitions are given in full detail so that the reader already familiar with the ordinary case can skip Section \ref{sec:background} and begin here instead.
+Many of our results are given for the subclass of \emph{reciprocal generalized cluster algebras}.
+This restriction is necessary in the proof of Theorem \ref{theorem:mutDiagConsistent}, which establishes the mutation invariance of generalized cluster scattering diagrams.
 We explain in Remarks \ref{rk:toclarify} and \ref{rk:however} the motivation behind some of the definitions chosen in this paper.
 A generalized cluster scattering diagram appears in Example \ref{ex:gen_T_k}, and one in the presence of principal coefficients appears in Example \ref{ex:genG2_principalCoeff}.

 After constructing generalized cluster scattering diagrams, we give a construction of the scheme $\Ascat$ from these diagrams and show in Theorem \ref{theorem:AscatCommuteMutation} that $\Ascat$ is isomorphic to the generalized $\cA$ cluster varieties in the case with principal coefficients.
 Note that while one may follow \cite{GHK_log} to construct schemes from generalized cluster scattering diagrams, it does not directly follow that the algebra of the scheme is the associated generalized cluster algebra until one shows that the spaces $\Ascat$ and $\cA$ are isomorphic.